Conflict is a natural part of work and life.

 We believe so.

-We're a group of mediators who value empathy above all when it comes to conflict resolution.
+We're a group of mediators in Toronto who value empathy above all when it comes to conflict resolution.
 Our experience lies in working with people and organizations to find solutions that allow everyone to flourish.

 We're here to help.

-Our approach is grounded in building perspective by using compassion and empathy.
+Our approach to mediation is grounded in building perspective by using compassion and empathy.
 We understand that each situation is going to be different based on the goals and frameworks of everyone involved which is why we tailor a unique approach based on your needs.

 We're here to help you uncover your strengths.